Updated: Aug 13

 You are a creator.
 You create your life moment by moment, choice by choice all day every day.

 No, I’m not going to start telling you that you can create the life of your dreams just by thinking positive thoughts and “attracting” it to you.
-I am telling you that you’ll never create the life of your dreams if you don’t start making decisions today that create a life in which those dreams are a possibility.
+I am telling you that you’ll never create the life of your dreams if you don’t start making small decisions today that create a life in which those dreams are a possibility.
 You’ll never become the person you want to be if you spend your day making the same choices you did yesterday.

 No one baked a cake without getting the ingredients first or learning how to turn on the oven.